SavageLearning/machete-ui/README.md

 # MacheteUi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.
+This project is the re-write of the UI for the [Machete project](https://github.com/savagelearning/machete).
+Currently we're using the issuer tracker at the Machete project site, but will migrate UI issues to this project soon.

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+The project uses `ng serve` with the standard Angular CLI dev server.
+The environment is configured to use our cloud test server for identity and API calls.
+You can authenticate with google or facebook for testing.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+I suggest using `ng test -sm=false` to make the error messages better.

 ## Running end-to-end tests